3 Project-oriented data science

-While the focus of this book is on R in production, we also need to lay out some principles for how to organise your work.
-This chapter is about how to organise your work and how to live the project oriented lifestyle.
+While the focus of this book is putting your R code into production, we also need to lay out some principles for how to organise your work.
+In this chapter, you’ll learn the principles of project-oriented data science.
+This advice helps you organise your own projects and helps you share your work with others.

 3.1 Setup